-Study Science Communication & Journalism in Germany
+Study Science Communication in Germany-in English!

 Do you love science and telling stories?
 Can you imagine a job that lets you talk to the smartest people on the planet and allows you to turn what you've learned into beautiful storytelling projects?